Lena Kelly • February 16, 2018

 Despite their best intentions, even the most faithful churchgoers can’t make it to church every Sunday.
 This can often leave them feeling isolated from their communities and less grounded in their daily lives.

-Offering your congregants the option to stream your services live, from wherever they are, is a great way to make sure they can connect with you, at any time and from any place.
+Offering your congregants the option to stream your services live, from wherever they are, whether at home, on vacation, or in the hospital, is a great way to make sure they can still connect to their faith community.

 New families also love being able to watch a sermon online.